zheoa/ghaiklor-active/README.md

   - Checks if CPU support 64-bit Long Mode and switches into (**DONE**)
   - In case, if 64-bit Long Mode isn't supported, fallback into 32-bit (**DONE**)
   - Gives execution to kernel (**DONE**)
+  - Create an Abstract Layer for support more CPU arquitectures than x86-based (**UNCOMPLETED**)
+- Bootloader:
+  - Build an MLVK for support multiple architectures than x86 or x86-64, and support BIOS/UEFI simultaneously (**UNCOMPLETED**)
+  - Configure the MLVK environment for being relocatable and having his own boot standard (like multiboot2) (**UNCOMPLETED**)
 - Kernel:
   - Kernel entry in assembly, which calls extern kernel_main() in C (**DONE**)
   - Low-level I/O functions: _port_byte_in_, _port_byte_out_ and similar (**DONE**)